-This policy establishes a framework within which the requirements of the Terrorism Act 2000 (as amended by the Anti-Terrorism, Crime and Security Act 2001, the Terrorism Act 2006 and the Terrorism Act 2000 and Proceeds of Crime Act 2002 (Amendment) Regulations 2007), the Proceeds of Crime Act 2002 (as amended by the Crime and Courts Act 2013 and the Serious Crime Act 2015) and The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended by the Money Laundering and Terrorist Financing (Miscellaneous Amendments) Regulations 2018.
-The Money Laundering and Terrorist Financing (Amendment) Regulations 2019 and The Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, the elements of which came into force on 6 October 2020, as applicable to public authorities, will be adhered to by the Council (the "Legislation").
+This policy establishes a framework within which the requirements of the Terrorism Act 2000 (as amended by the Anti-Terrorism, Crime and Security Act 2001, the Terrorism Act 2006 and the Terrorism Act 2000 and Proceeds of Crime Act 2002 (Amendment) Regulations 2007), the Proceeds of Crime Act 2002 (as amended by the Crime and Courts Act 2013 and the Serious Crime Act 2015) and The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended by The Money Laundering and Terrorist Financing (Miscellaneous Amendments) Regulations 2018, The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
+The Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, and The Money Laundering and Terrorist Financing (Amendment) (No.2) Regulations 2022, as applicable to public authorities, will be adhered to by the Council (the "Legislation").